Registration Deadline is July 1st! BCYF Robbit showmanship score card

 Cages are cleaned starting Sunday morning between 8:00am and 9:00am.
 We need all the help that we can get.
 We need to have both barns cleaned and dismantled by noon.
 All older exhibitors and their families are encouraged to attend barn cleaning on Sunday morning.

-Premium checks may be picked up on Saturday of fair from 2 p.m. to 5 p.m. at the Entry Office or on Sunday from 8 a.m. to 1:30 p.m.
-They can also be cashed at either time.
+Premium Checks: Checks may be picked up on Saturday of fair at the Entry Office from 2 p.m. to 5 p.m. or Sunday from 8 a.m. to 1:30 p.m.
+They can be cashed at either of these times also.